Homelessness in the United States: Homeless families

+In 2024, the percentage of families with children experiencing homelessness increased by 39%.

 Homeless women with children

-Another study discovered that the three biggest risk factors that contributed to family homelessness in the United States are: ethnicity, lack of resources (specifically funds), and young children/pregnancy.
-There is also a strong correlation between homeless families and households run and financed by a single female, especially one from a minority group and with at least two children.
+A 2007 study discovered that the three biggest risk factors that contributed to family homelessness in the United States are: ethnicity, lack of resources (specifically funds), and young children/pregnancy.
+There is a strong correlation between homeless families and households run and financed by a single female, especially one from a minority group and with at least two children.
 Single-income families, especially those below the federal poverty line, have a harder time finding housing than other families, especially given the limited affordable housing options.

 Homeless families do not always take refuge in shelters, but being homeless also does not necessarily mean living on the streets.
 Homeless women with children are more likely to live with family or friends than those without children, and this group is treated with higher priority by both the government and society.
-Homeless mothers have a much higher prevalence of depression, at 40 – 85%, compared to 12% in women of all socioeconomic groups.
-Homeless mothers also have higher rates of substance use, anxiety disorders, and PTSD.
+In 2020, homeless mothers had a much higher prevalence of depression, at 40 to 85%, compared to 12% in women of all socioeconomic groups.
+Homeless mothers have higher rates of substance use, anxiety disorders, and PTSD.
 Nearly all of them (92%) experience physical or sexual abuse.

 Chronic homelessness

-As recently as 2017 across the United States, on any given night, there are approximately 85,000 chronically homeless people can be found sleeping on the streets or in shelters.
-A chronically homeless individual is defined as an unaccompanied person who has been homeless for a consecutive year (or four or more periods of homelessness within the last three years) with a disability preventing them from working.
-This definition was expanded in 2009 due to the HEARTH act to include families who were experiencing prolonged or repeating homelessness due to a disabled parent.
-Leaving these individuals to remain on the streets can cost taxpayers up to $50,000 per year for a single chronically homeless individual by them cycling in and out of treatment facilities, jails, hospitals and other institutional care facilities.
-Since 2007 the number of chronically homeless individuals has decreased by 33% with Utah even reporting to have achieved an end to chronic homelessness.
+In 2017, about 85,000 chronically homeless people were sleeping on the streets or in shelters.
+A chronically homeless individual is defined as an unaccompanied person who has been homeless for a consecutive year, or four or more periods of homelessness within the last three years, with a disability preventing them from working.
+This definition was expanded in 2009 due to the HEARTH act, to include families who were experiencing prolonged or repeating homelessness due to a disabled parent.
+A 2017 study found that leaving these individuals to remain on the streets can cost taxpayers up to $50,000 per year for a single chronically homeless individual, by them cycling in and out of treatment facilities, jails, hospitals and other institutional care facilities.
+Since 2007, the number of chronically homeless individuals has decreased by 33%, with Utah reporting to have achieved an end to chronic homelessness.